Childhood and Education Journey of JD Vance in Timeline

 Discover the defining moments in the early life of JD Vance.
 From birth to education, explore key events.

 On August 2, 1984, James David Vance, originally named James Donald Bowman, was born.
-He later became a politician, author, attorney, and Marine Corps veteran.
+He later became an author and politician.

-In 2003, Vance enlisted in the United States Marine Corps after graduating from Middletown High School.
+In 2003, J.D.
+Vance graduated from Middletown High School and subsequently enlisted in the United States Marine Corps as a combat correspondent.

-In 2007, Vance left the military and used the G.I.
+In 2007, J.D.
+Vance left the military and began using the G.I.
 Bill to study at Ohio State University.

 2010: Entered Yale Law School

-In 2010, Vance entered Yale Law School and won a position on The Yale Law Journal and began writing his memoir, Hillbilly Elegy.
+In 2010, J.D.
+Vance entered Yale Law School and secured a staff position on The Yale Law Journal.

 Hillbilly Elegy: A Memoir of a Family and Culture in Crisis